Flip Cards Widget for Website. Free, Unlimited - Poper

 Front shows a portrait photo and name; back reveals the bio, role, social links, and a contact CTA.
 Compact way to show 8 to 24 people without scrolling forever.

-Product feature highlights
+Product feature cards

 Poper vs other flip cards widgets